cilium/cilium/README.rst

 aware and can enforce network policies on L3-L7 using an identity based security model that is decoupled from network addressing.

-Cilium implements distributed load balancing for traffic between pods and external services, and is able to fully replace kube-proxy, using efficient hash tables in eBPF allowing for almost unlimited scale.
+Cilium implements distributed load balancing for traffic between pods and to external services, and is able to fully replace kube-proxy, using efficient hash tables in eBPF allowing for almost unlimited scale.
 It also supports advanced functionality like integrated ingress and egress gateway, bandwidth